TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 how this repository is structured.

 At the root of the repository, there are several housekeeping files that shouldn't matter much to the average user.
-The only item that matters is the archives folder.
+The only item that matters is the archives and the docs folder.

+### Archives

 Within the archives folder, you'll find a set of one-character folders.
 Each of these folders contains a list of language folders that share the same first character as the parent folder.